 Should I write long prompts?

 Not always.
 Specific prompts perform better than long vague prompts.
-The best prompt includes concrete subject, style, composition, lighting, text, and constraints.
+The best prompt includes a concrete subject, visual style, composition, lighting, exact text, and constraints.
+If you need reliable reuse, turn the prompt into a template with variables such as product, color, scene, label, and output format.